Skip to content

 Read the original post here.

-*A lot has changed in the fourteen years since Venture Hacks first published this post.
+*A lot has changed in the years since Venture Hacks first published this post.
 The conversations around startups, technology, and the role these types of companies play in our broader society have become both more nuanced and more critical.
 We still believe startups are here to save the world and recognize that to do so, these startups must also be good corporate citizens.

 Disclaimer